abhi1797/Weather-Tracker-Golang/README.md

 # Weather-Tracker-Golang

-## Create a .apiConfig file with your OpenWeatherMap Api Key in Json Format, And keep your Api key inside it.
+### Create a file with the name .apiConfig and keep your OpenWeatherMap Api Key in Json Format.